Astro 101: Imaging the Universe with Your Unistellar Telescope

 Astronomical Society of the Pacific

-Shanil Virani is a professional astronomer and a passionate science educator with more than 2 decades of classroom teaching experience.
-He has taught astronomy at both the high school level and at the university level to both majors and non-majors.
-In 2017, Shanil was nominated by his students for James Madison University’s General Education Distinguished Teaching Award.
-In addition to his current role at the ASP, he is also an Adjunct Professor in the University Honors College at The George Washington University where he teaches a class on archaeo-astronomy.
+Shanil Virani is a professional astronomer and passionate science educator with more than 30 years of classroom teaching experience.
+He has taught astronomy at both the high school and university levels to majors and non-majors, and in 2017 was nominated by his students for James Madison University’s General Education Distinguished Teaching Award.
+Shanil has extensive experience in observational astronomy and data-driven research, including working at the Harvard–Smithsonian Center for Astrophysics as a member of the Science Operations team for NASA’s Chandra X-ray Observatory for more than five years.
+As a planetarium director and faculty member at two large state universities, he has guided learners through the scientific analysis of real astronomical data.
+In addition to his role at the Astronomical Society of the Pacific, he is an Adjunct Professor in the University Honors College at The George Washington University, where he teaches a course on archaeo-astronomy and the cultural history of the sky.

 Ian Weaver